yashburshe/CS4530-Fall-2025/Assignments/ip2/ip2.md

 **Complete the `AllCollectionsPage` component**

 Update the component to use the `useAllCollectionsPage` hook.
-Remove the state management and collection fetching logic from the component.
+Implement state management using the `useAllCollectionsPage` hook.
 Use the returned values from the hook to display the collections list.

 **Create `useCollectionPage` custom hook**